 Named after the bridge crossing the Thames to the north of it, London Bridge sits on the south bank of the River Thames (you’ll likely hear of it referred to as part of the wider ‘Southbank’ area) and is a bustling central area encompassing some major tourist attractions and administrative centres.

 Even if you don’t choose to stay in London Bridge, it’s possible you’ll spend time here – either studying, visiting, or exploring your surroundings in the capital.
 If you would like a central location for your London homestay however, this could very well be it: read on to learn more!

-Just south of the bridge itself, London Bridge sits directly on the southern bank of the River Thames and includes Southwark, London South Bank University and Newington.
-The City of London sits directly north of the river, with Lambeth to the west, Bermondsey to the east, and Walworth to the south.
+Just south of the bridge itself, London Bridge sits directly on the southern bank of the River Thames.
+The area includes Southwark, London South Bank University and Newington.
+The City of London sits directly north of the river.
+Lambeth is to the west, Bermondsey to the east, and Walworth to the south.